Alexander-Salvador/Alexander-Salvador/README.md

 <pre>

 <h3>👨‍💻 Frontend Developer</h3>
+Hello!
+Nice to meet you!
+I'm Alexander, a creativity enthusiast focused on FrontEnd development using:
+HTML, CSS, and JavaScript, the perfect triad!
+I have developed and maintained static websites with the WordPress CMS, continuously improving their performance and user experience.
+I consider myself proactive, didactic, and with leadership organizational skills.

-I'm a frontend developer with a deep passion for design and web architecture.
-I excel in React, JavaScript, and Figma.
+I have a deep passion for design and web architecture, excelling in JavaScript and Figma.
 I have collaborated with companies like Claro Peru and Rappi Colombia, enhancing my communication skills in both remote and in-person environments.
 Additionally, I have developed and maintained dynamic websites, continuously improving their performance and user experience.

 <h3>🎓 Education</h3>
 - Self-taught Student in Frontend Web Development (January 2024 - Present):